Remote File Browser Extension

 ⬆️ One-Click File Upload - Push local files to remote servers with a simple right-click menu

-🌐 Multiple Protocol Support - Works with SFTP and FTP connections, including anonymous FTP
+🌐 Multiple Protocol Support - Works with SFTP, FTP, and secure FTPS (FTP over TLS) connections, including anonymous FTP

 ⚡ Quick Connect - Save multiple server configurations and connect with a single click